The correct way to store of vinyl records is something that most people take for granted, or simply do not understand at all.

 The best way to keep records safe when storing them upright is to use record storage dividers.

-These dividers are available for dividing single records or batches of records and ensure that the records remain perfectly vertical and prevent them from leaning up against one another.
+These dividers are available for dividing single records or batches of records and ensure that your records remain perfectly vertical and prevent them from leaning up against one another.

-This is one of the simplest ways to make sure your records stay in top condition and that your vinyl will sound better than music on other formats!
+This is one of the simplest ways to keep your records in top condition and that will ensure your vinyl sounds better than music on other formats!

 #5.
 Always Store Vinyl Records in Sleeves